MatchuPitchu/testing-jest-vitest-summary/01_jest.md

   - displays results

 - `Assertion Library`: e.g. `Jest`, `Vitest`, `Chai`

   - used to define expected outcomes
   - checks whether expectations are met
   - supports all kinds of expectations and modes (`sync` / `async`)

+- `Testing Library`:
+  - simple and complete testing utilities that encourage good testing practices
+  - helps to test UI components in a user-centric way

 ### Jest & Vitest